Ossifier/PygamePlatformerEngine/README.md

 ## IN PROGRESS:
 1. Create art for the game.
+2. Fix small bug when hold-jumping from out of a 64h px corridor.

 ## TO PLAN:
 1. Tighten the current player tracking camera so that feels much smoother for the player.